Alabama-Clemson IV: Can Saban’s dynasty reach new heights?

 For the first time the College Football Playoff championship game features two unbeaten teams.
 The top-ranked Tide (14-0) or No. 2 Tigers (14-0) will become the first 15-0 FBS champion in college football’s poll era, dating back to the first AP rankings in 1936.

-Saban has six national championships total, including a BCS crown he won with LSU in 2003.
+Saban has six national championships total, including a BCS crown with LSU in 2003.
 One more breaks a tie with Alabama great Bear Bryant for the most by any coach.

 “I don’t ever even think about that at all,” said Saban, who is in his 12th season at Alabama and 23rd overall as a college head coach.
 “I do think a lot about trying to make and help this team to be the best possible — and to put them in the best possible position to have a chance to be successful.”